emanuelmfonseca/low-coverage-sfs/README.md

  - The `/low-cov` directory contains the entire codebase used to implementing the method designed to correct bias arising from low-coverage sequencing.

  -  The `/simulations` directory contains the code for generating and running simulations at various coverage levels.
-Moreover, it includes the resulting site frequency spectra from these simulations
+Moreover, it includes the resulting site frequency spectra from these simulations.

  -  The `/demography` directory contains the code for generating and running demographic inference under various coverage levels.